ppmim/PAPI4K/README.rst

 sky subtraction, non-linear count-rate correction, robust alignment and registration.

+Although PAPI was developed for the PANIC camera with H2RG detector, it was updated in 2022 to support the new H4RG detector integrated into PANIC.

 PANIC_ is a general purpose Panoramic Near Infrared camera for Calar Alto.
 It is optimized for use at the 2.2m telescope, but can also be installed